 Michael G. Meyers High School Design Competition and Mentorship Program

-This year, MGMC will be in-person, and is open to all Houston area high school students.
+MGMC is open to all Houston-area high school students.
 Students may work as individuals or in groups.

-1. At the Student and Teacher Workshop students will get a unique opportunity to interact and learn from the architects and designers currently practicing in the Houston area.
-And, the 2025 project will be annouced!
+1. At the Student and Teacher Workshop, students will get a unique opportunity to interact and learn from the architects and designers currently practicing in the Houston area.
+And, the 2026 project will be announced!

 4. The Final Award Ceremony is for students, teachers and parents to celebrate and recognize the competition winners.
 Scholarships will be presented by the ArCH Board President.

-In the past students have been asked to design a variety of dynamic and challenging projects, including an education center with a focus on sustainable efforts and practices, a multi-purpose building for Houston’s Third Ward, a soccer stadium, a museum, and others.
+In the past, students have been asked to design a variety of dynamic and challenging projects, including a skyscraper in downtown Houston, an education center with a focus on sustainable efforts and practices, a multi-purpose building for Houston’s Third Ward, a soccer stadium, a museum, and others.

 Schedule & Registration